whily/notes/xps-archlinux.md

 exec $@
 ```

 where .Xresource contains the line `Xft.dpi: 200`.
+NOte that settings
+in `~/.Xresources` can be confirmed by checking the output of `xrdq -q`.

 For greeting screen, edit `/etc/lightdm/lightdm-gtk-greeter.conf` by
 adding the line `xft-dpi=200`.
 One may configure the variables like